nf-core/eager/docs/usage.md

   - If truly you want to mix SE data and PE data but using mate-pair info for PE mapping, please run FASTQ preprocessing mapping manually and supply BAM files for downstream processing by nf-core/eager
-  - If you _regularly_ want to run the situation above, please leave an feature request on github.
+  - If you _regularly_ want to run the situation above, please leave a feature request on github.
 - DamageProfiler, NuclearContamination, MTtoNucRatio and PreSeq are performed on each unique library separately after deduplication (but prior same-treated